Kate-Ferg/Instructional_portion/README.md

   ```
 Now the stroke-dashoffset is set to 0 so that the entire path will appear.
 The "from {}" and "to {}" rules within a keyframe can be used for all kinds of transitions that make a shape move from one position to another.

-## You made it, great job!
+## You made it, nice work!
 The portait should now draw itself when the page is loaded and then remain in its ending position as the full portrait.
+If you haven't already, now try and experiment with your own SVG and perhaps some different transitions!